Blog – Posted on Wednesday, Apr 03

 - Does the story have a satisfying denouement?
 Which loose ends are tied up, and which questions are left unanswered?

-- Is the book well-edited or are there frequent instances of spelling or grammatical errors?
+- Is it well-edited or are there frequent instances of spelling or grammatical errors?
 What about plot holes or inconsistencies within the story itself?

 - What emotions were you left with upon finishing the book?
-Does the book feel well-developed or like it needs more work?
+Does it feel well-developed or like it needs more work?

 - How does this book compares to other works by this author?
-Or to other relevant books in the same genre/with the same themes?
+Or to other relevant titles in the same genre/with the same themes?

 Let’s turn to some great examples of book evaluations.

 Your evaluation might focus heartily on the book’s prose:

 Donald Barker's review of Mercenary:

 Such are the bones of the story.
 But, of course, it is the manner in which Mr Gaughran puts the bones back together and fills them with life that makes “Mercenary” such a great read.
 The author’s style seems plain; it seems straightforward and even simple.
 But an attempt at imitation or emulation quickly proves that simple it is not.
 He employs short, punchy sentences that generate excellent dialogue dripping with irony, deadpan humour and wit.
 This, mixed with good descriptive prose, draws the characters – and what characters they are – along with the tumultuous events in which they participated amidst the stinking, steaming heat of the South American jungle, out from the past to the present; alive, scheming, drinking, womanising and fighting, onto the written page.